wuyiquan/wuyiquan.github.io/_pages/about.md

 <!-- ![Image](../images/basketball.png "basketball") -->

-- ``2019 - Now`` Captain of the Zhejiang University men's basketball team
+- ``2019 - Now`` Captain of the Zhejiang University Men's Basketball Team.

-- ``2019, 2020, 2021`` Chinese University Basketball Association (CUBA) Outstanding Athlete
+- ``2019, 2020, 2021`` Recognized as an Outstanding Athlete by the Chinese University Basketball Association (CUBA).

-- ``2016, 2018, 2019, 2020, 2021`` 🥇 First place in Zhejiang Province University Basketball Association

-- ``2021`` 🥈 Second place in Chinese University Basketball Association (CUBA)
+- ``2021`` 🥈 Second Place in the Chinese University Basketball Association (CUBA).

-- ``2020`` 🥉 Third place in Chinese University Basketball Association (CUBA)
+- ``2016, 2018, 2019, 2020, 2022`` 🥇🥇🥇🥇🥇 First Place in the Zhejiang Province University Basketball Association (ZUBA).

-- ``2019`` 🥇 First place in both Men's 100 meters and Javelin throw in the school sports meeting.
+- ``2019`` 🥇🥇 First Place in both the Men's 100 meters and Javelin throw at the school sports meeting